kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

   - The assignee doesn't close the GH issue, but only moves it to the `Done` pipeline in ZH

-- GP & P see if new Issues need to be filed as follow-up (or maybe a touch up)
+- RPs see if new Issues need to be filed as follow-up (or maybe a touch up)
-  - Once there is nothing else to do, GP & P move the Issue to "Closed"
+  - Once there is nothing else to do, RPs move the Issue to "Closed"
   - If an issue stays in `Done` for 2 sprints in a row, it is closed automatically